nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 Do you need to network, share knowledge and experiences with your peers?

-Then you came to the right page: Nordic-RSE invites everyone interested to participate in Nordic-RSE seminars:
+Then you came to the right page: Nordic-RSE invites everyone interested to participate in Research Software Seminar Series:

+## Timing

 The series will start out as a **monthly event in August 2021**.
 The time for each seminar will be set by the speaker.
 We are inviting everyone to suggest topics and/or speakers for this series (link coming soon).